 8:20 am – Wake up slowly and make a cup of hot water with lemon (I don’t drink caffeine, shock and horror) Whilst I drink this I log into my teacher’s platform and write down all the class times I have lined up for the day whilst checking the lessons I will teach.

-9:00 am – Go to gym which is in my apartment block.
+9:00 am – Go to the gym which is in my apartment block.
 This only happens three times a week.
 I am not a fan of this either but hey, that’s normal right?
-After a 30-minute gym session I have a quick shower.
+After a 30-minute gym session, I have a quick shower.

 9:45 am - Log into my teaching platform and test my equipment.

 10:00 am – I have my first lesson of the day.
 It is an 8-year-old, who has basic English skills.
 The lesson involves key vocabulary, comprehension and a bit of simple grammar points at the end.